davidchall/bignum/tests/testthat/_snaps/format.md

     Code
       format(bigfloat(1), notation = "hex")
     Error <rlang_error>
-      `notation` must be one of "fit", "dec", or "sci".
+      `notation` must be one of "fit", "dec", or "sci", not "hex".

 # biginteger: input validation